Getting around Seoul: bus, subway, bike, taxi

 Subway

-The Seoul Metropolitan Subway runs inside the city and also links the capital to Incheon and other destinations within Gyeonggi-do and Chuncheongnam-do.
+The Seoul Metropolitan Subway runs inside the city and links the capital to Incheon and other destinations within Gyeonggi-do and Chuncheongnam-do.

 The metro system operates from 5:30 AM to midnight.